Kathleen Cleaver

-Kathleen Neal Cleaver (born May 13, 1945) is an American law professor and activist, known for her involvement with the Black Power movement and the Black Panther Party, a political and revolutionary.
+Kathleen Neal Cleaver (born May 13, 1945) is an American law professor and activist known for her involvement with the Black Power movement and the Black Panther Party.

 Early life

 Juette Kathleen Neal was born in Dallas, Texas, on May 13, 1945.
 Her parents were both activists and college graduates of the University of Michigan.
 Her father, Ernest Eugene Neal, was a sociology professor at Wiley College in Marshall, Texas, and her mother, Pearl Juette Johnson, earned a master's degree in mathematics.
 Three years after Cleaver was born, her father accepted a job as the director of the Rural Life Council of Tuskegee Institute in Alabama, and they moved to a predominantly segregated, middle class community.
 Years later, Ernest joined the Foreign Service.
 The family moved abroad and lived in such countries as India, Liberia, Sierra Leone, and the Philippines.
 Spending time in India exposed Kathleen to different beliefs, including socialism, communism, and nationalism.
 The family returned to the United States after her brother died from leukaemia and the family broke apart.
 Cleaver attended George School, a Quaker boarding school near Philadelphia, which had just been desegregated.
 She graduated with honors in 1963.
 She continued her education at Oberlin College and later transferred to Barnard College.
 In 1966, she left college for a secretarial job with the New York office of the Student Nonviolent Coordinating Committee (SNCC) after her friend from childhood, Sammy Younge, had been murdered by white supremacists.
 The shift of the movement was characterized by the change from "Freedom Now" to "Black Power."